 The Lungs can also be affected by fleeting emotions.
 One such emotion has more power over the Lungs than any other: Grief.
 Unresolved grief burdens and settles in the Lungs, disallowing our ability to find joy and receive (among many things) inspiration.
 Healthy expression of emotion is always necessary and welcomed.
 Take this time to look inwards.
 Be it with meditation, breathing exercises, yoga, or whatever!
 Search inwards for what no longer serves you, allow yourself to let go.
 Create space for the feelings that are sure to follow letting go of that small piece of you ~~

-Article by Dr. Selena Perez, DC, LAc, one of our wonderful Acupuncturists and Chiropractors.
+Article by Dr. Selena Perez, DC, LAc, one of our wonderful Acupuncturists.

-Our team of Acupuncturists, Chinese Medicine practitioners and Acupuncturists are here to support you.
+Our team of Acupuncturists & Chinese Medicine practitioners are here to support you.
 Feel free to schedule an appointment with us or call us with any questions.